castroCrea/moon-obsidian-marco-plugin/README.md

 # Develop on Moon

-Moon Jot is base on a plugin system that make easy to develop your own integration and workflows
+Moon Jot is based on a plugin system that makes it easy to develop your own integrations and workflows.

 Check the doc here (https://github.com/castroCrea/moon/blob/main/doc/Plugin_Development.md)[https://github.com/castroCrea/moon/blob/main/doc/Plugin_Development.md]